Heads up: Our app is currently under construction so we can serve you better. Stay tuned and follow us:

 Jungian Perspective

-Your ex may represent your anima or animus — the unconscious feminine or masculine aspects of yourself.
-The dream invites integration of qualities you projected onto your former partner.
+Your ex may stand in for your anima or animus - the hidden feminine or masculine side of you.
+The dream is asking you to own the qualities you once saw only in your partner.

-• Shadow Projection: Qualities you admired or resented in your ex may be aspects of yourself that need acknowledgment.
+• Shadow Projection: Traits you loved or hated in your ex may actually be parts of you waiting to be seen.

 Freudian Perspective

-• Wish Fulfillment: The dream may fulfill an unconscious wish to relive the comfort, passion, or validation the relationship provided.
+• Wish Fulfillment: The dream lets you relive the comfort, passion, or feeling of being chosen.

 Attachment Theory Perspective